-Deposits - Cash balances on deposit with local banks are collateralized by FDIC Insurance and U.S. Government obligations under two sweep repurchase (REPO) agreements.
-The carrying value of the Authority's funds at September 30, 2017 was \$1,830,721.
-The bank balance was \$1,849,255 as of September 30, 2017.
+Deposits - Cash balances on deposit with local banks are collateralized by FDIC Insurance and U.S. Government obligations under a sweep repurchase (REPO) agreement.
+The carrying value of the Authority's funds at September 30, 2019 was \$1,265,861.
+The bank balance was \$1,265,045 as of September 30, 2019.

 Custodial Credit Risk - Custodial credit risk is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 The Authority has a deposit policy for custodial credit risk.
-All deposits are held in the name of the Authority and are collateralized by their local bank under REPO Investment Sweep Account Agreements starting May 12, 2015.
+All deposits are held in the name of the Authority and are collateralized by their local bank under a REPO Investment Sweep Account Agreement starting May 12, 2015.
 The carrying value of cash and cash equivalents approximates fair value.